Leveraging graph neural networks and mobility data for COVID-19 forecasting: Materials and methods

 \subsection{Network Backbone extraction}

-A node might have connections that are not statistically relevant, which could deteriorate the results of regression and classification tasks.
-One possibility is to contrast such connections with the random expectation:
+A node might have connections that are not statistically relevant, which could potentially deteriorate the results of regression and classification tasks.
+Furthermore, these superfluous connections lead to computational graphs that are unnecessarily large, ultimately contributing to the oversmoothing phenomenon \cite{Rusch_et_al_2023_oversmoothing}.
+One possibility to address this is to employ the so-called Disparity Filter \cite{Serrano_2009_disparity_filter,Menczer_Fortunato_Davis_2020}, which contrasts such connections with the random expectation:

-in which $k_i$ and $s_i$ are the degree and strength of node $i$, respectively, and $\textbf{A}_{ij}$ is the weight of link $ij$ \cite{Menczer_Fortunato_Davis_2020}.
+in which $k_i$ and $s_i$ are the degree and strength of node $i$, respectively, and $\textbf{A}_{ij}$ is the weight of link $ij$.
 The degree $k_i = \sum_{j=1}^N \theta(\textbf{A}_{ij})$ denotes the number of connections node $i$ has, with $\theta$ being the heaviside step function.
 Similarly, the node strength $s_i = \sum_{j=1}^N \textbf{A}_{ij}$ is the weight accumulated by neighboring nodes.

 The link is preserved if $p_{ij}$ is below a desired significance level $\alpha$.
 Otherwise, it is removed.
-Thus, the lower $\alpha$, the sparser the network.
+Thus, the lower the $\alpha$, the sparser the network.
 In addition, one has to consider that each link has two ends, $i$ and $j$, which requires choosing one via a criterion such as the largest or smallest.
 In this work, we pick the smallest, which leads to sparser networks.